brdav/ppca-cpp/README.md

 pip install lib-ppca
 ```

 Note: pre-built wheels are produced only for Linux and macOS (CI builds target ubuntu-latest and macos-latest).
-On other platforms (e.g. Windows) pip you will need to build from source (see further below).
+On other platforms (e.g. Windows) you will need to build from source (see further below).

 Usage example: